 Law, the trend which sees computer power double every 18 months, has entered a new paradigm shift, with traditional microchips now being abandoned

-in favour of "stacked" 3-dimensional circuits made from graphene and other new materials.*
+in favour of graphene, "stacked" 3-dimensional circuits and other novel concepts.*

 Accessed 19th August 2012.